HQF6800/HO/README.md

 # Proactive Handover Type Prediction and Parameter Optimization Based on Machine Learning
 # Description
 This paper proposes a scheme that proactively predicts HO types and dynamically adjusts HCPs based on RL and supervised learning, and performs a performance analysis on this scheme.
 This code provides a simulation scenario based on A3 event handover.
 It also gives a parameter TTT and HOM optimization scheme.
-Some code is provided in the mian file for the reader to study
+Some code is provided in the mian file for the reader to study.
+Since there is too much data, only some of the data files are shown here for the reader's discussion.
+If you need detailed data files please contact email hqf6800@gmail.com.

 # Dependencies
 - python 3.9.13
 - scikit-learn 1.4.2
 - tensorflow 2.16.1
 - tensorflow-gpu 2.6.0
 - xgboost 2.0.3
--
 # Usage
 This simulator can consider also the movement of UEs:
 -   UEs have fixed speed and there are two possible movements implemented at this time: